 Tornado Damage Maps

 Economic Development Representative - U.S. Department of Commerce

 230 South Dearborn Street, Suite 3280 - Chicago, IL 60604

 While the Region begins to plan for long-term community recovery, there are still individuals and families struggling to overcome the challenges brought by the disaster.
 More than 7,000 homes were damaged and of these, over 1,500 were destroyed.
 The majority of these properties are in Harrison Township, Trotwood, Northridge, Old North Dayton, Brookville, Beavercreek, and Celina.
 Thousands are still uncertain about permanent housing, rebuilding and repairing damaged properties, and navigating unexpected financial impact.

 If you or someone you know needs assistance, please visit www.mvstrong.org where you will find access to all available resources assembled by the amazing group of non-profit and volunteer organizations who are working together to help those impacted rebuild their lives.
-The www.mvstrong.org website also offers opportunities to sign up for volunteer shifts to aid disaster relief, including the upcoming Massive Move-In and Community Clean-Up events on September 14, 2019.
+The www.mvstrong.org website also offers opportunities to sign up for volunteer shifts to aid disaster relief.
 We hope that you will continue to be involved in our Region’s recovery.